cambridge-ceu/GitHub-matters/docs/README.md

 CAUTION (legacy) -- there are issues under cardio on GitHub synchronisation so it is appropriate to use `git pull` but not `git push` which can replace files on the server with empty ones for no reasons.
 Sometimes it is necessary to disable the pop-up window as described in [Notes.md](Notes.md).

-## A great way to reproducible research
+## A gateway to reproducible research

 Besides the references below, here is a diagram showing the process of tracking changes.